CIA activities in Vietnam: Vietnam 1945–1947

 The French spent nine years (1946–54) attempting to regain control of Vietnam.
 France did not realize that the current Vietnamese were much stronger than those that they were familiar with.
-They greatly underestimated the strength and capability of the Vietnamese force.
+They greatly underestimated the strength and capability of the Communist Vietnamese force.
 The Viet Minh, or Viet Cong as they came to be called, were not going to let the French take control of their region without a fight.
 The men of the Viet Cong were communists and did not want to surrender their beliefs to the French.
 Together with the North Vietnamese army, they would defend their land.
-The Vietnamese used military and political tactics to push and expel the French from their lands.
+The Viet Minh used military and political tactics to expel the French from their lands.
 North Vietnamese troops were prepared to fight the French to the bitter end in order to ensure victory and their freedom.
 The loss of thousands of French men made it easy for North Vietnam and the Viet Cong to win the war.
 France lost a lot of their supporters of the war after many of their men were killed.
 It was also beneficial to the North Vietnamese efforts when they began to receive outside assistance.
-The Soviet Union sent them military hardware that they used in combat against the French.
-After suffering a major defeat at the fortress of Dien Bien Phu on May 7, 1954, the French lost control of Viet Nam above latitude 17 degrees north; this became the Democratic Republic of Viet Nam.
+The Soviet Union sent military hardware that they used in combat against the French.
+After suffering a major defeat at Dien Bien Phu on May 7, 1954, France lost control of Viet Nam above latitude 17 degrees north; this came to be the Democratic Republic of Viet Nam.
 Soviet- and Chinese-made weapons and captured American ones given to the North Vietnamese army by China played a key role in the defeat of France.

+The CIA held classified documents which detail the threat of the Viet Cong or the Vietnamese Communists against the French.
+The CIA feared the loss of control of Vietnam.
+They wished for the French to remain in power.
+The six-page document from 1950, explains the position of the Central Intelligence Agency on Indochina.
+While the Viet Cong was trying to expel France from power in Vietnam, there was also a fear that there would be an intervention from the Chinese Communists.
+Regardless of this, the CIA knew that losing Vietnam to Communism would place the rest of Southeast Asia at risk.

 Even before the CIA was formed, teams from the OSS, including one under Major Archimedes Patti, was in French Indochina, assessing the situation, and discussing alternatives with parties on all sides, including Ho Chi Minh.